dannycahoon/apiWorkshop/README.md

 ### Kick-off the event
 1. Introduce API Platform and the training
-1. If you chose the
+  1. If you chose the *Demo/Training Instance*, you should assign sequence numbers to your attendees.
+Bear in mind that they may need to add additional identifiers to properly separate their work.
 1. Direct your attendees to scenario in Developer Cloud Service by completing the following:
   1. Point your browser to: http://bit.ly/APIWarrantyClaim
     1. When asked for the domain, enter: *partnerpaas18*